Travel tips, destination advice, entry requirements and testing – check out my top tips for booking holidays during

 5. Consider your destination wisely

 I can’t wait to travel the world again, and if 2020 has thought me anything it is to grab all opportunities available, and see as many places as possible.
-However, if you are travelling overseas this summer, I advise choosing EU destinations, or countries with excellent covid policies in place, over far flung destinations where tourism is not a primary focus.
+However, if you are travelling overseas, I advise choosing EU destinations, or countries with excellent covid policies in place, over far flung destinations where tourism is not a primary focus.
 Many destinations in Europe and beyond have excellent covid measures in tourist resorts.

 It is also worth pointing out that if you do wish to travel to long haul destinations, many airlines are providing free covid cover at your destination to entice you to travel with them.

 However, travelling within Europe does have its benefits: